 Dealing in Imagery

-By Emily Wilson My extra desk has seen a steady stream of boxes – little and big ones, brown and black ones, even an iPad box (no iPad included).
+By Emily Wilson, UConn Center for Land Use Education and Research and CT ECO My extra desk has seen a steady stream of boxes – little and big ones, brown and black ones, even an iPad box (no iPad included).
 One had old maps crumpled up to protect its contents.
-Some have been dropped off and others have been part of a suspicious looking package trade […]
+Some have been dropped off […]

 Ten Tips for the June Gardener

-1. Lightly cultivate soil after a heavy rain to avoid compaction.
+Lightly cultivate soil after a heavy rain to avoid compaction.
 A layer of mulch reduces the soil crusting and compaction caused by raindrops.
-2. Check container plants daily during hot weather, they will need water often.
-3. Check for small holes that signal flea beetle damage on tomatoes, eggplants and peppers.
-4. There is […]
+Check container plants daily during hot weather, they will need water often.
+Check for small holes that signal flea beetle damage on tomatoes, eggplants and peppers.
+There is still time to sow […]

 Using GPS for Monitoring and Mapping Land Trust Holdings

-By Cary Chadwick On May 3, CLEAR’s Geospatial Training Program (GTP) and the Connecticut Land Conservation Council held its second session of a training course called “Using GPS for Monitoring and Mapping Land Trust Holdings.”
-The one-day course is designed to teach participants how to use a handheld GPS receiver to map property boundaries and […]
+By Cary Chadwick (updated 9/2025) On May 3, CLEAR’s Geospatial Training Program (GTP) and the Connecticut Land Conservation Council held its second session of a training course called “Using GPS for Monitoring and Mapping Land Trust Holdings.”
+The one-day course is designed to teach participants how to use a handheld GPS receiver to map property […]

 Latin American Development